UN climate summit to formally kick off in Glasgow

 The meeting will see negotiators from almost 200 countries try to tackle issues left hanging since the 2015 Paris climate accord was forged, and find ways to ratchet up their efforts to keep global temperatures from rising by more than 1.5 degrees Celsius (2.7 Fahrenheit) this century compared with pre-industrial times.

 Scientists say the chances of meeting that goal, agreed in the French capital six years ago, are slowly slipping away.
-The world has already warmed by more than 1.1C and current projections are for it to hit 2.7C by the year 2100.
+The world has already warmed by more than 1.1C and current projections based on planned emissions cuts over the next decade are for it to hit 2.7C by the year 2100.

 The amount of energy unleashed by such planetary warming would melt much of the planet’s ice, raise global sea levels and greatly increase the likelihood and intensity of extreme weather, experts warn.